bluecmd/fejkon/README.md

 `MSI_FLAG_MULTI_PCI_MSI`.

 To enable the kernel support, enable `CONFIG_IRQ_REMAP`.
 On Intel, you should see mentions of `DMAR` in your dmesg.
+This is usually enabled by enabling VT-d.
 The equivalent on AMD seems to be just IOMMU support, but that has not been verified.
+PCIe hotplug has been known to cause issues, so you might want to disable that.

 The configuration for QEMU is something like:
 ```